status-im/status-desktop/ci/README.md

 In order to build the Linux version of the application we use a modified `a12e/docker-qt:5.14-gcc_64` Docker image with the addition of Git and Golang.

-The image is built with [`Dockerfile`](./Dockerfile) using:
+The image is built with Docker using:
 ```
+# for building the AppImage
-docker build -t statusteam/nim-status-client-build:latest .
+docker build -t statusteam/nim-status-client-build:latest ci/AppImage
+# for building the .deb
+docker build -t statusteam/status-desktop-deb-build:latest ci/deb
 ```
 And pushed to: https://hub.docker.com/r/statusteam/nim-status-client-build